SebastiaanPasterkamp/pikube-ansible/README.md

     mentioned inventory file.
 4. Run `make shutdown` to bring down the docker containers once we're finished.

-### Prepare the ansible playbook
+### Prepare the ansible-playbook

 #### Define the target Pi's

-Update the `ansible/inventory/raspberry-pi.yaml` and configure the target hosts by name, and IP address.
-Ony use IP addresses, so they can be re-used in the `/etc/hosts` files on the target machines.
+Update the `ansible/inventory/raspberry-pi.yaml` and configure the target hosts by name and IP address.
+Only use IP addresses, so they can be reused in the `/etc/hosts` files on the target machines.
 Do not use DNS names.

 #### Configure external storage

-Optionally define a known external storage device by `uuid` in the `mounts` part.
+Optionally define a known external storage device by `uuid` in part of the `mounts`.
 The mount path for the external storage may be used as docker data-root if configured so below.
-You can find the UUID's while preparing the raspberry pi image using the following command:
+You can find the UUIDs while preparing the raspberry pi image using the following command:

 ```bash
 lsblk -pf